jundalisay/superblist/content/en/material/principles/part-3/chapter-03.md

 ---

-The Quantum of Electricity is the basic unit or substance in the radiant layer.
+The Quantum of Radiance is the basic unit or substance in the radiant layer.
 It manifests as an electron.